-15. Subsequent to the grant of Essentiality Certificates, MSETCL regretted its inability to participate in the Joint Venture and communicated this fact through a letter dated 27.12.2012.
-AEL purchased the shares of MSETCL and so MEGPTCL became a wholly owned subsidiary of AEL.

-16. The equipments were then imported and cleared by PMC and were dispatched to MEGPTCL as per the contract conditions.
+- 15. Subsequent to the grant of Essentiality Certificates, MSETCL regretted its inability to participate in the Joint Venture and communicated this fact through a letter dated 27.12.2012.
+AEL purchased the shares of MSETCL and so MEGPTCL became a wholly owned subsidiary of AEL. - were dispatched to MEGPTCL as per the contract conditions.
 Out of the total number of 57 consignments imported by PMC, 26 consignments were cleared on payment of customs duty at the time of assessment under section 14 of the Customs Act, 1962 and the balance 31 were cleared at concessional rate of duty under Chapter Heading 98.01 of the Customs Tariff Act, 1975 read with Project Import Regulation, 1986.
 It needs to be noted that 2 consignments were imported through Nhava Sheva Port, while the balance 55 consignments were cleared through Mundra Sea Port.
-All the Bills of Entry relating to 31 consignments, where benefit under PIR was claimed, were assessed provisionally and subject to reconciliation under PIR.

-17. It also needs to be noted that there were 4 Original Equipment Manufactures who had shipped the 57 consignments.
+All the Bills of Entry relating to 31 consignments, where benefit under PIR was claimed, were assessed provisionally and subject to reconciliation under PIR. - 17.
+It also needs to be noted that there were 4 Original Equipment Manufactures who had shipped the 57 consignments.
 The names of these four Original Equipment Manufactures, as mentioned in the show cause notice, are (i) Hyundai Heavy Industries Co.
 Ltd., South Korea (Hyundai), (ii) Dalian Insulator Group Co.
 Ltd., China (Dalian), (iii)

-- 14. the Customs Act
+14. the Customs Act

-- 15. the Tariff Act
+15. the Tariff Act

-- 16. PIR
+16. PIR

-ŤŸ Z